zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    of the prefix are defined by the qualifier field.

-   :c: The connection the DNP3 communication is part of.
+   :param c: The connection the DNP3 communication is part of.

-   :is_orig: True if this reflects originator-side activity.
+   :param is_orig: True if this reflects originator-side activity.

-   :prefix_value: The prefix.
+   :param prefix_value: The prefix.

 .. zeek:id:: dnp3_header_block